 named after the city Pisco, but still we had to have a Pisco Sour each now that we visited Pisco.

 Outside Pisco are two very popular tourist spots named Ballestas Islands and Paracas National Reservation.
 To see them we had to take a tour.

 The tour started with a visit at a site known as Candelabra.
 Candelabra is a huge geoglyph (painting on the ground) created in loose sand on a hillside in Paracas National Reservation.
 The origin of this geoglyph is unknown but it is believed to be at least 500 years old.
 It is remarkable that it has survived that long since it is made in loose sand.
 It is due to the fact that it never rains in this part of Peru and that the part of the hill where Candelabra is placed is hidden from winds.

 The next part of the tour was the Ballestas Islands.
 The islands have an abundant bird and animal life.
 On the tour we saw several kinds of birds, Humboldt Penguins and

 SOS Children village has a nice playground for the children to play in

-kinds of birds, Humboldt Penguins and Sea Lions.
+Sea Lions.
 The islands are protected so we were not allowed to go ashore.
 One species of bird produce large amounts of guano (bird droppings).
 The guano is an unusually good fertilizer so the guano is valuable.
 So every fifth year an exception to the rules on not entering the islands is made in order to harvest the guano that has been accumulated on the islands.

 The last leg of the tour went to Paracas National Reservation.
 It is a desert area that is considered the second driest spot on earth, beaten only by Atacama Desert in Chile.
 The desert is totally barren from all life.
 Not a single bush or tree can be found there.
 The dry dead landscape is a nice scenery in itself.
 But backed by the blue ocean water it allows for very dramatic pictures to be taken.